 Provisional members will be eligible to participate in club events, provided they have paid their subscription, up to the point of their confirmation or otherwise as ordinary members by the committee.
 See also paragraphs 21 and 22.

 Any member of the club who has not paid his subscription within two clear months of the date on which it became due shall be notified of the fact in writing by the Secretary or the Treasurer, and one month thereafter any member who has still failed to pay his subscription may, unless sufficient reason be shown to the satisfaction of the Committee be taken off the Register of members forthwith.
-No member whose subscription is in arrears shall be eligible to take part in any competitions organised by the club and under the rules of the MSA.
+No member whose subscription is in arrears shall be eligible to take part in any competitions organised by the club and under the rules of Motorsport UK.

 Any member wishing to resign his membership shall give notice in writing of such desire to the Secretary.
 Failure to renew (and pay) membership at the appropriate time (see above) will be taken as resignation from The Club.
 Also any member ceasing, voluntarily or otherwise, to be a member of the club, shall thereafter cease to have any claim upon the property of the club or to enjoy any privileges of membership, but he or she shall remain liable for the payment of any debts due to the club from him or her.

 21. Use Of Club Name And Address